 The supply chain is a crucial part of any business’ success.
-Optimizing the flow of products and services as they are planned, sourced, made, delivered, and returned can give your business an extra competitive edge.
+Optimising the flow of products and services as they are planned, sourced, made, delivered, and returned can give your business an extra competitive edge.

 This two-day course will introduce you to the basic concepts of supply chain management, including the basic flow, core models, supply chain drivers, key metrics, benchmarking techniques, and ideas for taking your supply chain to the next level.